sindresorhus/ky/readme.md

 In contrast to `ky.create()`, `ky.extend()` inherits defaults from its parent.

 You can pass headers as a `Headers` instance or a plain object.
+Plain object header names are normalized to lowercase when options are merged, so `init` hooks always see lowercase keys.

 You can remove a header with `.extend()` by passing the header with an `undefined` value.
 Passing `undefined` as a string removes the header only if it comes from a `Headers` instance.